dev-sanket/werelease-sdk/README.md

 ## Support

-For support and questions, please visit our [website](https://werelease.app) or contact us at connect@werelease.com.
+**This is the official WeRelease SDK** - For support and questions, please visit our <a href="https://werelease.app" target="_blank" rel="noopener noreferrer">website</a> or contact us at connect@werelease.com.

+> **Note**: This is the official SDK maintained by the WeRelease team and used by <a href="https://werelease.app" target="_blank" rel="noopener noreferrer">werelease.app</a>.
+For the most up-to-date documentation and examples, visit our website.